-Austria's Okun coefficient, -0.14, is the smallest for our 20 countries.
-We have not found an explanation for this result.
-When we estimate the E-Y and U-E relationships for Austria, the coefficients in both are implausibly small-less than 0.02 in absolute value.
+Austria's data are puzzling.
+Its Okun coefficient, -0.14, is the smallest for our 20 countries, and we have not found an explanation for this result.
+When we estimate the E-Y and U-E relationships, the coefficients in both are implausibly small-less than 0.02 in absolute value.
+We leave further investigation of Austria for future research.